crypt0xyc/jediswap-indexer/README.md

-# DEX Indexer and GraphQL API with Apibara
+# JediSwap Indexer and GraphQL API with Apibara

-This repository shows how to use Apibara to index a decentralized exchange (DEX) and build a GraphQL API.
+This repository shows how to use Apibara to index JediSwap - a decentralized exchange (DEX) on StarkNet - and build a GraphQL API to access the data.

-This project separates the indexer from the API server so that it becomes easier to deploy and scale in a production environment.

-You should always run a single instance of the indexer but can run multiple API servers side by side to serve more users.
+The indexer is separated from the API server, so that it becomes easier to deploy and scale in a production environment.
+There should always only be a single instance of the indexer running, but there can be multiple API servers side by side to serve a larger number of users.

 The project uses:

- * the [Apibara Python SDK](https://www.apibara.com/docs/python-sdk) for receiving StarkNet data.
+ * [Apibara Python SDK](https://www.apibara.com/docs/python-sdk) for receiving StarkNet data.
  * MongoDB for storage.
  * [Strawberry GraphQL](https://strawberry.rocks/) for the GraphQL API server.